JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 Pastes a specific clipboard format in a rich edit control.
 ```
 SUB PasteSpecial OVERLOAD (BYVAL clpfmt AS DWORD, BYREF rps AS REPASTESPECIAL)
-SUB PasteSpecial (BYVAL clpfmt AS DWORD, BYVAL dwAspect AS DWORD, BYVAL dwParam AS DWORD)
+SUB PasteSpecial OVERLOAD (BYVAL clpfmt AS DWORD, BYVAL dwAspect AS DWORD, BYVAL dwParam AS DWORD)
 ```
 | Parameter  | Description |
 | ---------- | ----------- |